sumeetguptasf/assignment/Assignment.md

 2) creates a product or places an order, ✅
 3) triggers an ARC-based notification if you integrated notification-service,
 4) check if repeated calls are rate-limited. ✅
-- Adjust naming or error codes for clarity (like standardizing 400 vs. 401 vs. 403, etc.).
+- Adjust naming or error codes for clarity (like standardizing 400 vs. 401 vs. 403, etc.).  ✅
-- Ensure domain logic (e.g., store flows) is consistent across all microservices.
+- Ensure domain logic (e.g., store flows) is consistent across all microservices.✅ Day 12:
-Day 12:
 - Perform a final review: ensure all store-facade routes use ARC’s authentication, rate limit, and authorization as desired.
 - If you replaced your local user-service with ARC’s user-service, confirm all references are updated.